R Kelly placed on suicide watch

 Bonjean went on to reveal the facility has a "policy of placing high-profile individuals under the harsh conditions of suicide watch whether they are suicidal or not".

-Bonjean later said she was in the process of filing a complaint and an "emergency rule" with the courts, claiming it is "illegal" for the facility to place the rapper under suicide watch.
+Bonjean later said she was in the process of filing a complaint and an "emergency rule" with the courts, claiming it is "illegal" for the facility to place the singer under suicide watch.

 "Confinement of Mr Kelly to suicide watch is illegal and they will be held accountable for it," the lawyer said.

-The news comes after a jury found the rapper guilty on nine counts of racketeering, bribery, coercion, enticement and sex trafficking despite the star pleading not guilty.
+The news comes after a jury found the star guilty on nine counts of racketeering, bribery, coercion, enticement and sex trafficking despite the star pleading not guilty.

 Six female victims, including late singer Aaliyah, who married Kelly in 1994 at the age of 15, were referenced in the charges.